taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Min: "Come ON, Soka!!"**

-The face of young Min appears from behind one of the dense clusters of leaves.
+The beaming face of young Min appears from behind one of the dense clusters of leaves.
 She has already climbed quite high, and looks down at Soka, still on the ground, with unfiltered impatience.

 Soka puts a gloved hand reverently on the tree trunk, and suddenly feeling shy, morphs words into the top of their head covering: "I've...never climbed a tree..."

 **Min: "You what??
-What do you mean never??"**
+What do you mean *never*??"**

+### Page 4

 Without waiting for Soka's response, Min quickly and decisively climbs back down to Soka.